 If there are puzzles out there that still rattle the mind of historians, scientists, and religions, the one over the origin of Black people and skin color in particular, tops the list.

 While scientists believe different skin complexions happened as a result of many years of intricate evolution, historians and religious folks trace skin coloration to Babylonians in the Bible.

 Elsewhere, ancient Greek mythology explains skin color in relationship to the environment and weather.

-Well, the PUZZLE over the origin of Black people can be traced to the history of bondage, persecution, and subjugation of the black race!
+Well, the PUZZLE over the origin of Black people can be traced far way back in a complex history of bondage, persecution, and subjugation!